MHJedli/ideapad-gaming-3-ryzentosh/README.md

   <br>- VoodooPS2Controller.kext

 *   Sometimes the keyboard doesn't work from boot to boot, so a reboot is required from time to time.<br>
-    When booting, press some keys. ( I feel it helps :> )

-*   Sometimes the System won't boot so you need to reboot multiple times if needed.
-A solution ,I think, is<br>
-    to plug in a mouse. ( tbh I have no clue why and it is what it is )

 *   Increase your VRAM size for better and smooth experience (512 MB of VRAM can cause stutters)